solaranamnesis/joseph-norman-lockyer/meteoritic-hypothesis/full-text-english.md

 # Part 4.
 Meteorites in the Solar System.

+## Section 1. --- Meteor Swarms give rise to the Appearances round the Sun.

-## Chapter 11.
+### Chapter 11.
 Meteorites and Bodies which, like the Earth, travel round the Sun.

 We have seen that the phenomena which accompany meteorites entering our air, whether they are soon burnt up and give rise only to the appearance of a shooting or falling star, or whether they are bulky enough to withstand the melting process till they reach the earth's surface, are similar.
 We are now in a position to discuss all these phenomena on the assumption that they have a common origin.